Skip to Content

 Who can get SNAP benefits?

-SNAP benefits are for individuals or families who don't make much money and don't have many things.
+SNAP benefits are for individuals or families who don't make much money and don't have a lot of "resources."
+Resources are the things you own, like a car or money in a bank account.
+These rules are explained in more detail below.

 Income rules